wnda/hover3d-vanilla/README.md

     hoverInClass  : apply a CSS class on mouseenter and remove after 1s hoverClass    : apply a CSS class on (first) mousemove hoverOutClass : apply a CSS class on mouseleave and remove after 1s

+Compatibility:

+Reliance on `.querySelectorAll()` pushes the lowest IE support to IE8, though in IE8 only classes, IDs and HTML4/XHTML1 tags are usable.
+Support everywhere else is green. attachEvent is conditionally used for IE8, and a polyfill for .trim() is used.